neuropoly/intranet.neuro.polymtl.ca/_sources/computing-resources/neuropoly/README.md

 ```
 ./vpn.sh
 ```

 Depending on your Linux set up, you may also be able to create a graphical interface for your VPN.
-The following instructions were tested on a system using `NetworkManager` and the GNOME desktop environment:
+The following instructions were tested on a system using `NetworkManager` and the `GNOME` desktop environment:
 1. Install the [NetworkManager openconnect plugin](https://gitlab.gnome.org/GNOME/NetworkManager-openvpn/).
 For example, with:
 ```
-sudo apt install network-manager-openconnect-gnome
+apt install network-manager-openconnect-gnome
 ```
 2. Under `Settings` go to `Network`.
 3. Under `VPN` select `+` to `Add VPN`.